In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is dependent personality disorder.

 - Unrealistic, excessive focus on the idea of not being able to take care of oneself

 It’s perfectly normal to have some of these symptoms to some extent some of the time.
 It only rises to the level of a disorder when there’s a significant impact on overall functioning.
-Like any personality disorder, it starts to appear early and is well-established by adulthood, and is consistent over time.
+Like any personality disorder, it starts to appear early and is well-established by adulthood, and it’s consistent over time.

 It’s worth mentioning that dependency is not the same as codependency.
 Codependency is the need to feel that someone else depends on you.
 If I have a partner with an addiction and I feel the need to play the caregiver role for him, that’s codependency, whereas if he feels like he needs me to take care of him, that’s dependency.